AustriaOfficial Name: Republic of Austria

 Emergency roadside help and information may be reached by dialing 123 or 120 for vehicle assistance and towing services (Austrian automobile clubs), 122 for the fire department, 133 for police, and 144 for ambulance.
 The European emergency line is 112.

-New traffic regulations that took effect in Austria in April 2013 made it illegal for cyclists to use a handheld mobile phone while riding, with lawbreakers liable to a fine of EURO 50 (approx. $60).
+New traffic regulations that took effect in Austria in April 2013 made it illegal for cyclists to use a handheld mobile phone while riding, with lawbreakers liable for a minimum fine of EURO 50 (approximately 63 USD).
 As with rules applicable to drivers of motor vehicles, bike riders will be allowed to use a phone via a hands-free kit.

 Austrian Federal Railroads (Österreichische Bundesbahnen) offer excellent railroad service to all major towns of the country and also direct connections with all major cities in Europe.
 Trains are well maintained and fares are reasonable.
 There is also an extensive network of bus lines operated by the Austrian Postal Service (Österreichische Post).
 All major cities also offer excellent public transportation services.
 For more information, please visit the transportation/rail website.